traeok/recursive-carver/README.md

-# recursive-backtracker
+# recursive-carver
+Recursive maze carver using recursive Depth-First-Search algorithm
-Recursive backtracker alg. w/ adjustable cap, written (safely) in Rust
+- w/ adjustable cap, written (safely) in Rust

 ## Setup
 Simply add the RecursiveBacktracker struct, impl blocks, and constants to whatever project you're using.